javanhut/Vem/docs/navigation.md

 ### Scroll Offset

-By default, ProjectVem maintains a scroll offset of 3 lines around the cursor.
+By default, Vem maintains a scroll offset of 3 lines around the cursor.
 This means:

 - When scrolling up, the cursor stays at least 3 lines from the top edge
 - When scrolling down, the cursor stays at least 3 lines from the bottom edge